matt-antone/octopi-install/README.md

    * **Safely eject the media** and only then **remove it from your remote computer**.

 ## First boot
-Put the microSD into the Raspberry Pi 3B.
+Insert the microSD into the Raspberry Pi 3B.
 Connect the power adapter to the micro USB connector and plug it into a power outlet.

 Watch for activity on the LEDs which are on the Raspberry Pi.

 > **Name resolution**:
 Assuming that the Raspberry connected to your wi-fi network, both OSX and Linux will likely be able to find the new installation using its hostname of `octopi.local`.
 >
-> Windows installations which have iTunes installed should also be able to resolve `octopi.local` into its IP address.
+> Windows installations which have iTunes or Bonjour installed should also be able to resolve `octopi.local` into its IP address.
 >
-> Users with Windows installations *without* iTunes might need to do some [detective work](https://www.dirtyoptics.com/find-raspberry-pi-ip-address/) in order to find and use the IP address of the Raspberry.
+> Users with Windows installations *without* iTunes or Bonjour might need to do some [detective work](https://www.dirtyoptics.com/find-raspberry-pi-ip-address/) in order to find and use the IP address of the Raspberry.
 Check your router's DHCP area to see what it issued.

 ## Connect remotely to the Raspberry Pi 3B
 * **OSX** or **Linux**: From a command prompt, `ssh pi@octopi.local` using `raspberry` as the password
-* **Windows**: If you don't otherwise have it, download and install [PuTTY](https://www.ssh.com/ssh/putty/windows/install) then connect as the `pi` user to the IP address your router has issued to the Raspberry Pi.
-It may be necessary to log into your router to determine which address was given.
+* **Windows**: Start PuTTY then connect as the `pi` user to either `octopi.local` or to the IP address your router has issued to the Raspberry Pi.
+As above, the password is `raspberry`.

+> **Windows**: It may be necessary to log into your router to determine which address was given.
 If you have previously installed iTunes, then you should be able to more easily use the Pi's hostname of `octopi.local`.
 See the Name "Resolution section" above.

-As above, the password is `raspberry`.
+## Make some adjustments
+Once remotely-connected with `ssh` or `PuTTY`, visit the `sudo raspi-config` utility (using the password `raspberry` as before).

+Once there, adjust the localisation features for your timezone, wi-fi zone and locale.
+When finished, allow it to reboot.
+Note that once the reboot is initiated, you will lose your remote connection which is to be expected.

+> In my case (US and English), for the locale setting it was necessary to scroll down to the `en_GB.UTF-8` setting.
+I then pressed the space bar to remove the checkbox, scrolling down to the `en_US.UTF-8` setting.
+I pressed the space bar again to select, advancing to the next screen.
+From here, I then chose `en_US.UTF-8` for the default locale.

 ## Visit the web interface
 Assuming that your Raspberry Pi connected to your wi-fi network, try visiting the address [http://octopi.local](http://octopi.local) from your remote computer.

-For Windows users without iTunes, you might have to enter an IP address instead of `octopi.local` to reach your instance.
+> For Windows users without iTunes or Bonjour, you might have to enter an IP address instead of `octopi.local` to reach your instance.

 ## Shutting down OctoPrint before poweroff
 Before removing power from the Raspberry Pi, make sure to shutdown the OctoPrint service: